elele20005/Candidate-Search/README.md

 ## Usage
-`Vite` is use to build your portfolio, which will include the following:
+`Vite` is use to build your Candidate Search, which will include the following:

-A single `Header` component that appears on multiple pages

-A single `Navigation` component within the header that will use Link components from `react-router-dom` to conditionally render the different sections of your portfolio

-A single `Project` component that will be used multiple times in the Portfolio section

-A single `Footer` component that appears on multiple pages

 To start the application, run:
 command: `npm run dev`

 ## License